SAP-samples/teched2022-DA161/exercises/ex1/README.md

-# Exercise 1 – Understnading the Basics
+# Exercise 1 – Understanding the Basics of SAP Analytics Cloud Stories

 **Objective:** You should develop a basic understanding on how to create visualization within SAP Analytics Coud.